Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: RESULTS

-In order to investigate the small coexistence region for inCDW and SC orders in Fig.~\ref{fig:phdia_ntxtemp_v0_ed0}, around $\ntot\approx1.7$ at low temperatures, we present in Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(a) the phase diagram of the multiband system as a function of $V$ and $\ntot$ for a fixed $T=0.0001$.
-Note that two distinct and disconnected regions of coexistence between inCDW and SC are observed on the edges between the CDW+SC and only SC phases.
-This suggests that two different processes may give rise to inCDW order depending on hybridization and occupation number.
-For $V = 0.0$, the coexistence region around $\ntot \approx 1.7$ exhibits a small and almost constant value of $\Delta Q_x=|1-Q_x/\pi|\approx0.05$, see Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(b).
-It appears in a region where there is a sharp drop in the line separating the CDW+SC and pure SC as a function of $\ntot$.
-The inCDW phase emerges presenting first-order transition from CDW+SC to inCDW+SC since there is an abrupt change in $\delta^c$ and a two minima behavior is observed in the free energy density (not shown).
-In this sense, this small coexistence region seems to come from strong interactions at the neighborhood of the transition inCDW+SC to SC, avoiding the possibility of a reentrant behavior when we have no inCDW ordering.
-On the other hand, for high values of $V$, $\Delta Q_x$ increases continuously as a function of $\ntot$, while the parameter $\delta^{c}$ goes to zero as $\ntot$ decreases, like a second-order phase transition. $\Delta^d$ is exactly zero at the half-filling and has two kinks related to the finite value $\Delta Q_x$, one in the beginning and other in the end of inCDW phase.
-SC parameter is not much affected by the variation of $\ntot$, as it can also be seen in Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(c) for $V=0.5$.
+In order to further investigate the features of the coexistence between inCDW and SC orders displayed in Fig.~\ref{fig:phdia_ntxtemp_v0_ed0}, we present a ``$V \times \ntot$'' phase diagram in Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(a), for fixed $T=0.0001$ (i.e.~at the ground state).
+It shows two distinct and disconnected regions of coexistence between inCDW and SC on the edges with the pure SC phase, suggesting that two different processes may give rise to inCDW order, depending on the hybridization and/or the occupation number.
+First, as displayed in Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(b) for $V=0$, the inCDW phase emerges presenting first-order transitions from CDW+SC to inCDW+SC, as noticed by the abrupt change in $\delta^c$ and a two minima behavior in the free energy density (not shown), while $\Delta Q_x=|1-Q_x/\pi|\approx0.05$.
+Therefore, this small coexistence region seems to come from strong interactions at the neighborhood of the transition inCDW+SC to SC, avoiding the possibility of a reentrant behavior when we have no inCDW ordering.
+On the other hand, for high values of $V$, $\Delta Q_x$ increases continuously as a function of $\ntot$, while the parameter $\delta^{c}$ goes to zero as $\ntot$ decreases, similar to a second-order phase transition. $\Delta^d$ is exactly zero at the half-filling and has two kinks related to the finite value $\Delta Q_x$, one in the beginning and other in the end of inCDW phase, being less affected by the variation of $\ntot$, as presented in Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(c) for $V=0.5$.
 This region is more robust and reflects the fact that hybridization between bands may induce inCDW phase at low temperatures.
 For $\ntot = 1.9$, one can see that $\delta^c$ and $\Delta^d$ goes to zero asymptotically, while $\Delta Q_x\neq 0$ appears for large values of $V$, as shown in Fig.~\ref{fig:phdia_ntxvi_ufc08_ed0_t0001}~(d).